 How to I fasten the pier to a new poured-concrete surface?
 If you're going to pour your own concrete, we suggest using a wooden template for the base and L-bolts and nuts.
 Simply cut a piece of wood to the same dimensions as the concrete you're pouring, and place the pier on top of the wooden template.
 Mark the 4x holes through the base, and drill holes for the L-Bolts.
 Then push the L-bolts through and fasten them to the wooden template.
 When you've poured the concrete, place the template on top, and allow the L-bolts to sink into the wet concrete.
 Remove any excess concrete and allow it to set.
 When you remove the template you will have the 4x bolts protruding, to which the pier can be fixed down using the nuts provided.
 (Click on the image gallery for step by step photos).

-How to I fasten the pier to a new poured-concrete surface?
+How to I fasten the pier to an existing hard concrete or masonry surface?
 If you want to install the pier on an existing flat surface, choose the straight-bolt option when ordering instead of the L-bolts.
 Once you have drilled 4x holes in the hard surface which correspond to the pier base holes, you can fill the holes with "builders epoxy" and allow the straight studding to set before attaching the pier with the buts provided.
-Alternatively you can use your own expanding bolts and so-on depending on the type of surface and your preference.
+Alternatively you can use your own expanding bolts and so-on, depending on the type of surface and your preference.

-How do I attach my telescope?
+How do I attach my telescope to the pier head?
 The pier is pre-drilled with 6x holes which fit our CNC machined aluminium Pier adapters for the iOptron iEQ45, Celestron CG5, Skywatcher EQ5, HEQ5, EQ6 German equatorial mounts (see the related products below).
 Installing a mount and adapter takes a few minutes - all the stainless steel bolts and nuts are provided to attach it.
 You can also easily drill the 13" diameter top plate with a normal drill with metal drill bit to accommodate your Meade or Celestron Wedge or a Losmandy Pier adapter - in fact any mount can be easily adapted to fit.
 Finally, you can bolt certain mounts directly to the top plate without an adapter or the need to drill holes - such as some Meade LX200 fork mounts and Astro Physics mounts with a 6 hole pattern.
 Here's our EQ8 Pier adapter ready to accept the mount head:

-All steel construction throughout for extreme rigidity, yet relatively light weight.
+•6mm Powder Coated steel throughout for extreme rigidity, yet relatively light weight.

 (Search for "pier adapter EQ6" for example).